ps-jkelly/ps-proof-templates/README.md

 10. Click on the variant that you use for creating proofs, or create one if you don't already have one. (for a working example, click on **jk-demo**)
 11. Toggle on *Brand Logo*, *Product Selector*, and *Product Selector Label* if using.
 Then click Build > Save.
 12. Go to the **Asset Manager** and upload your *script.js* and *override.css* files.
 Also upload a logo and font if you're using them.
 13. Go back to your widget editor and click Build.
 You should now see your assets and styles appear in the lightbox.
-It should look something like the photo below if you did not change any of the default variables in the *script.js* or *override.css* files.
+Below you can see an example of this in action.

     ![](images/widgetResult.png)